-We identified five themes in relation to our three research questions (RQ) across the four stakeholder groups: (1) Understandings of safety and dignity (RQ1); (2) Experiences of safety and dignity dilemmas (RQ2); (3) Resistance and/or complicity regarding dilemmas encountered (RQ2); (4) Factors facilitating safety and/or dignity (RQ3); and (5) Factors inhibiting safety and/or dignity (RQ3).
+We identified five themes in relation to our three RQs across the four stakeholder groups: (1) understandings of safety and dignity (RQ1); (2) experiences of safety and dignity dilemmas (RQ2); (3) resistance and/or complicity regarding dilemmas encountered (RQ2); (4) factors facilitating safety and/or dignity (RQ3); and (5) factors inhibiting safety and/or dignity (RQ3).

-RQ1: What do stakeholders understand by the terms 'safety' and 'dignity' in the healthcare workplace?
-(Theme 1)
+RQ1: what do stakeholders understand by the terms 'safety' and 'dignity' in the healthcare workplace? (theme 1)